BUENOS AIRES, Argentina--(BUSINESS WIRE)--

 International Participants : +1-412-317-6061

-The Company will also host a live audio webcast of the conference call on the Investor Relations section of the Company's website at www.centralpuerto.com.
+The Company will also host a live audio webcast of the conference call on the Investor Relations section of the Company's website at http://investors.centralpuerto.com/.
 Please allow extra time prior to the call to visit the website and download any streaming media software that might be required to listen to the webcast.
-The call will be available for replay until May 13, 2020 at +1-412-317-0088 with access code #10131451 and on the Company website under the Investor Relations section.

 You may find additional information on the Company at: